aiekick/ImGuiFileDialog/README.md

 ## Multi Selection

-You can define in OpenDialog call the count file you wan to select :
+You can define in OpenDialog/OpenModal call the count file you wan to select :
-- 0 => inifnite
+- 0 => infinite
 - 1 => one file only (default)
 - n => n files only